To achieve promotion success, you should think of your sergeant’s oral board or interview as a goal-oriented performance.

 If there was a written exam as part of your process, that can give you direction for your answers.
 Your department rules and regulations are very important.
 If a reading list or study guide was provided, know that material.
 This will give you a knowledge foundation on which to start practicing.

 The promotion announcement and the job description on file with your agency’s human resources department are two of the best sources for additional specific topics (assuming that a study guide is not provided).
 These two documents often spell out in detail the knowledge, skills, abilities, and duties of the position being sought.
 Logically, these two documents can then serve as sources from which you can formulate topics and prepare responses.
-If, for example, these documents read: “Handles the duties of a lieutenant in the lieutenant’s absence,” that indicates that you should know the duties of a lieutenant as well as a sergeant for the oral board.
+If, for example, one of these documents read: “Handles the duties of a lieutenant in the lieutenant’s absence,” that indicates that you should know the duties of a lieutenant as well as a sergeant for the oral board.

 Work at “Utopia Police Department”